teambit/docs/docs/ci.md

 title: CI & Deployment
 ---

-If you want to deploy a project using bit components on CI or on a deployment server you need to handle 2 cases:
+The CI process here is supporting two different use cases:

-- Deploy a project with **installed** @bit components
+- If you want to only install components on the CI using NPM or Yarn, follow the steps bellow to [get a token](#get-a-bit-token), and [configure .npmrc on CI](#config-npmrc-on-ci).
-- Deploy a project with **imported** Bit components
+- If you want to run Bit commands on server, such as import or build, follow the steps above and also the steps to [run bit commands](#run-bit-commands).

 ## Get a Bit token